Building a Fire Trident

 After I finished wrapping the wicking I gave the trident a quick spin and realized that the steel handle was hard on my hands.
 I ordered some Nimbus Staff Grip Tape and wrapped the two major grip points on the handle.
 This cushioned the pipe in my hands and gave me some extra control while handling the trident.

 Thank you for reading my blog!
-Want to see more fire spinning content?
+Want to see more content?
 Check out my Youtube Channel